Founded in 2005, YouTube remains the biggest global video-sharing platform in 2022, raking in great numbers in 2021.

 Songs that were related to protest including “This is America,” “Fight the Police,” and others also experienced an increase in plays during the same period.

-5. The U.S. holds the largest single source of YouTube visitors
+5. The U.S. Holds the Largest Single Source of YouTube Visitors

-Only 16.4% of YouTube traffic actually comes from the U.S., but it is the largest single source of YouTube viewers.
+When thinking about how many users YouTube has, only 16.4% of YouTube traffic actually comes from the U.S., but it is the largest single source of YouTube viewers.
 Even though it’s a big consumer, it’s definitely not the only country that likes to check out YouTube.

 The U.S. YouTube visits only compose a fraction of the overall views from around the world, and both India and Japan make up a pretty decent chunk of YouTube traffic with India bringing in 9% and Japan about 5%, respectively.